Yan0613/Yan0613.github.io/_pages/about.md

 In order to enhance my practical abilities, I participated in some competitions, wining **9 national and provincial awards** including the second prize in the National Computer Design Competition, the First Prize in the Web Design Competition and the Third prize in the Service Outsourcing Innovation and Entrepreneurship Competition.

 Out of my passion for academic research, I have led and participated in multiple projects such as ‘Vehicle-Road Collaborative Simulation System for Intelligent Transportation and Algorithm Practice’ , ’Data-driven Hydrological Time-series Prediction’ and ‘Multi-robot Swarm Control’.
 Currently, I have successfully had one paper and one software copyright accepted, with an additional two Chinese core papers currently under submission.
-In the future, I hope I can make contributions to airtificial intelligence and make the world better.
+In the future, I hope I can make contributions to airtificial intelligence and make the world better.<br>

-<script type="text/javascript" src="//rf.revolvermaps.com/0/0/6.js?i=5ai0e4zmyoa&amp;m=7&amp;c=e63100&amp;cr1=ffffff&amp;f=arial&amp;l=0&amp;bv=90&amp;lx=-420&amp;ly=420&amp;hi=20&amp;he=7&amp;hc=a8ddff&amp;rs=80" async="async"></script>
+<script type="text/javascript" id="clustrmaps" src="//clustrmaps.com/map_v2.js?d=L4M4DOU4p_HiasQoLd_2BlVbizlXDrN_Rng5jd8_2Gg&cl=ffffff&w=a"></script>